matiasraisanen/insecrawl/README.md

 ## Arguments

 ```
 -c, --country       Desired country as a two letter code (ISO 3166-1 alpha-2)

 -v, --verbose       Debug level logging

 -h, --help          Print this help page

--C, --countCameras   Prints the amount of camera pages and total cameras
+-C, --cameraCount   Prints a list of each country that has cameras available,
-                     of a given country.
+                    and their respective amount

 -d, --details       Prints details for a given camera ID.

 -t, --timeStamp     Append timestamp to image filename.
 Useful if you don't
                     want to overwrite previously saved images.
 Timestamp
                     format is [YYYY-MM-DD]-[HH:MM:SS], uses computer's
                     local time and a 24h clock.
 ```

 ## Project structure